 EPA also has a database of wasted food programs across the United States, by EPA region.

 EPA’s Sustainable Materials Management Web Academy – Free webinar series for SMM topics, including wasted food and composting.
+For example, check out the July 12, 2018 webinar.

 The Ugly Fruit and Vegetable Campaign: http://www.endfoodwaste.org/ugly-fruit—veg.html